mahrukh-k/AI-Project/README.md

 # AI-Project

 This is the repository to our final Intro to AI project:
-Parsing tweets about the train derailment in East Palestine, Ohio, to ...
+Parsing tweets about the train derailment in East Palestine, Ohio, to test our hypothesis that initial reports coming in from government channels were not clear on the extent of the disaster.
+On the other hand, the locals living in the area and in nearby towns - as far as in Pennsylvania, were worried about water and air contamination.
+It was only after a few days that the media picked up the news and the government switched to a more aggressive approach towards tackling the situation.

 Team Members:
 Elaine Zhang (yizhang5), Mahrukh Khan (mahrukhk), Ricardo Ibarra-Gil (ribarrag)